mcraig-ibme/visdex/README.md

 ### Correlation heatmap
 Displays the correlation matrix between all filtered columns as a heatmap.
-Hover over items to view the Pearson correlation coefficient for that pair.
-TODO: add pvalue to heatmap hover?
+Hover over items to view the Pearson correlation coefficient and p-value for that pair.
 Use the dropdown to select/deselect columns to display, and use the clusters input to select the number of clusters to separate the columns into.
 The clustering method used is Agglomerative Hierarchical Clustering: